Contrast-Security-OSS/docs/content/developer/sdk/java/GradlePlugin.md

 gradle build contrastVerify -x test
 ```

-### Example Configuration
+### Example

-Below is an example configuration for the Contrast Gradle Plugin:
+Below is a sample configuration for the Contrast Gradle Plugin:
 ``` groovy
 buildscript {
   repositories {